Online payment facilities for students

 - Avoid sharing any details about your college/ course, University login credentials with anyone, especially on social media with strangers, any third party agent.

 - When in doubt, always contact the University Finance department.
 Never be pressured by any deadline, threats of retaliation or threats to revoke your student visa if payment is not made.

 - Be cautious of unsolicited offers of easy money or discounts.
 If it sounds too good to be true, it probably is.
 There are no discounts on tuition fees offered via our social media channels.
 Beware of favourable exchange rates provided by unsolicited agents.

 - Do not feel pressurised to transfer the money to an unknown individual.
 Stay calm, be aware and sceptical of such scams and act accordingly

 For further guidance please see the action fraud website

 Options to make secured payment online

-1. Students with access to eVision are encouraged to log into their account to make payment against charges issued on their account
+2. Students with access to eVision should log into their account to make payment against invoices charges issued on their account.

 Student will be directed to the Flywire Portal that allows them to make payment by debit/credit card, e-wallet in addition to an option for bank transfer in local currency.